 Health inequalities (avoidable differences in health outcomes and life expectancy across groups in society) arise because of the conditions in which a person lives and works (CSDH 2008).

 Social inequalities and disadvantage are closely linked with health inequalities and the dramatic differences in health experienced across groups in society (CSDH 2008).
 It is estimated that closing the gap between the most and least socially disadvantaged groups would spare 0.5 million Australians from chronic illness, save $2.3 billion in annual hospital costs and reduce Pharmaceutical Benefit Scheme prescription numbers by 5.3 million annually (Brown et al. 2012).

 One example of the link between social inequalities and disadvantage can be seen through health disparities in educational attainment.
 People with lower levels of education have higher rates of death due to cardiovascular disease.
 If all Australians aged 25–74 had the same cardiovascular disease death rate as people with a Bachelor degree or higher in 2011–12, the total cardiovascular disease death rate would have declined by 55%, and there would have been 7,800 fewer deaths (AIHW 2019b).

 The health system is one part of a network of systems working to create positive wellbeing for all Australians.
-It plays a role in the prevention and treatment of diseases and other ill health and injury to maintain health—not just treat illness—to help people remain as healthy as possible for as long as possible.
+It plays a role in the prevention, early intervention and treatment of diseases and other ill health and injury to maintain health—not just treat illness.
+The health system helps people remain as healthy as possible for as long as possible.